Prashant Ranade

-Prashant Ranade has been with Atos Syntel since 2007 till his retirement from the company in May 2020.
-He was the Co-Chairman of Syntel, Inc., (NASDAQ: SYNT) a position to which he was appointed on 3 November 2016.
-He was formerly Executive Vice Chairman of Syntel's Board of Directors and also served as the company's Chief Executive Officer and President from February 2010.
+Prashant Ranade was with Atos Syntel from 2007 till his retirement from the company in May 2020.
+He was the co-chairman of Syntel, Inc., (NASDAQ: SYNT) a position to which he was appointed on 3 November 2016.
+He was formerly executive vice chairman of syntel's board of directors and also served as the company's chief executive officer and president from February 2010.

 Prior to working with Syntel, Ranade held several senior leadership roles in companies like Siemens, Rockwell Automation, and Dematic Corp.